-The Unifi Camera’s are a really good choice.
+The Unifi Camera is a really good choice.
 They are priced really nice and deliver high-quality video recordings.
 But you need a device to record the videos on, an NVR.
 Now you could buy the Unifi NVR, but they are pretty expensive if you only want to record a couple of cameras at home or at the office.
 If you have a Synology NAS, then you can connect your Unifi Camera to the Synology Surveillance Station.

 Installing Synology Surveillance Station